wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 .. warning::

     When you stop the blast container make sure all services are stopped.
-You can see which services are running in the docker desktop app and stop services manually there.
+You can see which services are running in the Docker Desktop app and stop services manually there.

 Persistent data volumes
 -----------------------